 - 3. Select the trace to which the marker should be attached from the drop-down list. - 4.
 Click Add to add additional markers. - 5.
+Click on the Readouts drop down menu to select the readout to view.
+If you select Delta from the drop down menu, you can check the dBc/Hz box to measure noise in dBc/Hz and show that for the delta value.
+Checking this box if other readouts are selected will force the readout to Delta.
+You can read more about dBc/Hz mode here (see page 450). - 6.
 Click the close button to remove the Define Markers control panel.